rawanelshobaky/RNAForecaster.jl/README.md

+This is a fork of RNAForecaster by the [GGRN](https://github.com/ekernf01/ggrn) team.
+We made the minimum amount of changes we could in order to get it working in our environment.
+The original README follows.

 # RNAForecaster.jl - Estimating Future Expression States on Short Time Scales

 RNAForecaster is based on a neural network that is trained using ordinary differential equations solvers (neural ODEs).
 See https://arxiv.org/abs/1806.07366